 When in 1913-14, he went to South Africa, where he was part of thumping wins of 4-0.
 In this Test series, he scored 443 runs at an average of 63.28 without a century.
 Jack Hobbs scored a brilliant double century of 226 runs in 1914.
 The First World War overshadowed cricketing ties.
 Despite World War, he scored 2,697 runs at 58.63.

-But Jack Hobbs reputation was at it’s peak, he was described by Wisden as one of the greatest bats of his generation.
+But Jack Hobbs’s reputation was at its the peak, he was described by Wisden as one of the greatest bats of his generation.
 His career restarted after the war in 1919.
-He scored 2,594 runs more then anyone else, at an average of 60.32.
+He scored 2,594 runs more than anyone else, at an average of 60.32.
 His excellent form continued into 1920, totaled 2,827 runs at 58.89 along with five wickets for 21 runs against Warwickshire.

 In the 1921 season, Hobbs played just five first-class matches.
 He missed the first two Tests against Australia due to thigh muscle injury.
 In the third Test match at Leeds, he was diagnosed with acute appendicitis and operated the same day.
 Hobbs return back in 1922 season, scoring 2,552 runs with 10 first-class centuries at an average of 62.24.
 He let down the offer of touring South Africa in that season.